azeemh/alphawicks-ce/README.md

 ## License

-This project is licensed under the MIT License.
+This project is GPL-3 Open Source.
 See the [LICENSE](LICENSE) file for more details.

 ---